Quadragesima Sunday: Start of Lent since Antiquity

 The designation of Quadragesima Sunday dates back to the early centuries of Christianity, when Lent evolved as a formalized period of preparation for Easter.
 By the 4th century, influenced by the Council of Nicaea (325 CE) and subsequent liturgical standardization, a 40-day fast emerged in imitation of Christ’s 40 days in the desert, Moses’ 40 days on Mount Sinai, and the 40 years of Israel’s wandering in the wilderness.

 Sunday of Orthodoxy

 The name of Feast of Orthodoxy commemorates, after 120 years of iconoclasm, the definitive restoration of the holy icons on Sunday, March 11, 843.

 Sunday of Quadregesima

-The term "Quadragesima" appears in medieval liturgical texts, such as the Missale Romanum, reflecting its prominence in the Roman Rite before the 20th-century reforms.
+The term "Quadragesima" appears in medieval liturgical texts, such as the Missale Romanum.
 Prior to the Second Vatican Council (1962–1965), Quadragesima Sunday was universally recognized as the First Sunday of Lent in Western Christianity.
 The Tridentine Mass, codified in 1570 by Pope Pius V, preserved its traditional structure, including the Introit "Invocabit me" (from Psalm 90:15–16) and the tract "Qui habitat."
 The penitential character of the day was further emphasized by the omission of the Gloria and the use of violet vestments.